 Contractual SaaS

-In this case, your terms and conditions should instead:
+In this case, your T&Cs should instead:

 Why is this difference crucial?

-In court, the validity of the consent will be evaluated strictly.
-You take the risk of having your terms and conditions considered not applicable if they are not adapted.
+The immediate consequence of using ill-fitting T&Cs is legal risk.
+In court, the validity of consent will be assessed strictly.
+You run the risk of having your T&Cs deemed inapplicable if they do not match your actual sales process.

 A common base, but essential adaptations